nudibranchrecords/hedron/docs/dev/index.md

 Inside the project folder, you'll want to have a "sketches" folder, this is what you'll point Hedron to.

+## Sketches Directory
+This directory contains sketch folders.
+Sketch folders can be grouped into directories to keep things neat, with as many levels of organisation as you need.
+However, you can't have a sketch folder inside another sketch folder.

 ## Sketch
-Sketches together in the sketches directory.
-A sketch is itself directory with two required files:
+Sketches live in the sketches directory.
+A sketch is itself a directory with two required files:

 - config.js
 - index.js